Study here/Undergraduate studies/Available Subjects/

 Jesus College: The content and frequency of tutorials varies greatly from college to college.
 At Jesus College, students receive one tutorial per week, in one of the three branches of chemistry (i.e. around eight tutorials per term, with some additional classes).
 Tutorials normally take place in College in small groups of 2-4 students, and are typically of 1-1.5 hour duration.

-Tutorials aim to cement understanding of the content of the lecture courses, and also to push students in new directions that complement this material by exploring their understanding of principles.
+Tutorials aim to cement understanding of the content of the lecture courses, and to push students in new directions that complement this material by exploring their understanding of principles.
 The tutorial is the main teaching focus of the week, and a major part of undergraduates’ time is devoted to reading and written work in preparation for the tutorial, as set by the tutor.
 Tutorials provide a real opportunity to develop presentation skills, to learn how to express ideas and defend opinions, and to think creatively.

 Overall, the undergraduate Chemistry course is demanding both of time and effort, but this is balanced and rewarded by the range and depth of its coverage, by its scope for individual thought and expression, and by the unparalleled understanding of Chemistry that is developed over the course.